macnamee/LinuxScripts/README.md

 # Ryan's Linux Scripts

-Use this command to get the scripts from GitHub
+Download the script you need from https://github.com/macnamee/LinuxScripts